spire-io/spire-capability-server-example/article.markdown

 different aspects of your app.
 We're big fans of node.js at Spire.io, so this example will use node's Express web framework to serve up the capabilities to the client as well as host the site.

-TODO: A nice little chart that shows a server full of capabilities sharing them selectively with a client.

 The Server
 ----------